-Climate change acts as an environmental filter that selects for species or individuals within a species best suited to the changing conditions.
-Plants need to be able to pass through this environmental filter at different life history stages in order to be able to complete their lifecycle and survive.
-Knowledge of plant lifecycles, climate futures and the tolerance of plants to these changes can help us predict which species may be suitable in a given location.
-In some cases, it may be necessary to introduce new species (translocations) or help local species adapt by introducing genetic diversity.
-Translocation is a good option if a species is likely to go extinct in its current location but may survive elsewhere and can fulfil a missing ecosystem function in that new location28.
+Climate change acts as an environmental filter that selects landscapes, reducing seed quantity and quality through for species or individuals within a species best suited to the inbreeding depression 32.
+SPAs that contain climate-adapted changing conditions.
+Plants need to be able to pass through plant genetics are one way to give more certainty to the this environmental filter at different life history stages in order restoration industry into the future. to be able to complete their lifecycle and survive.
+Knowledge Some of the recommendations for managing seed resources of plant lifecycles, climate futures and the tolerance of are provided in Appendix 5. plants to these changes can help us predict which species may be suitable in a given location.
+In some cases, it may Plant lifecycles, floral abundance, and timing of flowering be necessary to introduce new species (translocations) or and seeding also alter as a result of increasing temperatures, help local species adapt by introducing genetic diversity. whereas drought stress is predicted to lead to declines in Translocation is a good option if a species is likely to go seed number and size and increases in unviable seed rates extinct in its current location but may survive elsewhere and 32.
+The size and number of seeds produced by a species can fulfil a missing ecosystem function in that new location 28. will impact how far those seeds disperse, influencing the distance we should undertake revegetation from remnant The impact of climate change on plants requires an habitats if we aim to boost resilience in these areas.

-The impact of climate change on plants requires an understanding of the plant's lifecycle, including the plant's requirements during different life stages, particularly during germination, early establishment and once fully grown.
+understanding of the plant's lifecycle, including the plant's requirements during different life stages, particularly during germination, early establishment and once fully grown.
 For most species, this is currently poorly understood.

-Hydrological changes due to climate change will also have an impact on plant communities.
-For example, declines in river flows due to decreasing rainfall and less runoff 29 will likely result in shifts in riparian and floodplain vegetation.
-Studies suggest that runoff in south-eastern Australia may decline by as much as 17 % under climate change 30, which is likely to have a major effect on riparian plant communities and aquatic dispersal pathways.
-However, groundwater may buffer this decline, at least temporarily, and plant species or communities may shift downslope to match their water requirements.
+Hydrological changes due to climate change will also have m apart, although birds may still be effective at distances of an impact on plant communities.
+For example, declines in 1 to 2 km (see Figure 10). river flows due to decreasing rainfall and less runoff 29 will likely result in shifts in riparian and floodplain vegetation.
+Depending on the landscape, pollination effectiveness may Studies suggest that runoff in south-eastern Australia may be influenced by habitat fragmentation, altering pollinator decline by as much as 17 % under climate change 30, which behaviour, abundance of pollinators, and pollen transfer. is likely to have a major effect on riparian plant communities Climate change may exacerbate changes in pollination rates, and aquatic dispersal pathways.
+However, groundwater may especially if there is a time-lag between plant movement and buffer this decline, at least temporarily, and plant species pollinator colonisation 32.
+Understanding what animal species or communities may shift downslope to match their water are likely to assist in pollination and choosing plant species requirements. that can attract pollinators may be beneficial for your project.